 One of the Plug and Play (PnP) device identification strings that is reported by the bus driver for the device matches a device identification string in an INF Models section entry of the driver's INF file.

-For Windows XP and later, if the matching device identification string in an INF Models section entry specifies a TargetOSVersion decoration, the decoration matches the operating system version on which the device is to be installed.
+If the matching device identification string in an INF Models section entry specifies a TargetOSVersion decoration, the decoration matches the operating system version on which the device is to be installed.